DivyanshuSheth/spreadsheet-qa/README.md

 ## Ideas
 1. Zoom into stuff in spreadsheet image (like a pie chart image, for example), and then answer questions based on that (based on the paper https://arxiv.org/pdf/2404.09797)
-2. Something like ViperGPT (https://viper.cs.columbia.edu/) for code generation and execution -- similar to planner from paper #3 above
+2. Something like ViperGPT (https://viper.cs.columbia.edu/) for code generation and execution -- similar to planner from paper #3 above (https://arxiv.org/pdf/2403.03636) -- need a sandboxed code execution environment for this
 3. Options to provide when prompting LLM: 1 - answer present, confident.
 2 - incomplete context.
 3 - irrelevant context.
     - to combine:
 4. Long-term goal: use image-of-thought rationales from Table-Llava but use reinforcement learning for the rationales (from AI feedback, like what they did for the o1 model)